Piwimau/Advent-of-Code-2023/README.md

 Finally, here are some simple (non-scientific) timings I created using [`SCU`](https://github.com/Piwimau/SCU) and my main machine (Intel Core i9-13900HX, 32GB DDR5-5600 RAM) running Windows 11 25H2.
-All used `CONFIG=release` to take advantage of optimizations.
+All used `CONFIG=release` and `NATIVE=1` to take advantage of (machine-specific) optimizations.
 The reported times are the result of ten runs and represent the (real) wall time, including the time spent for parsing the input, as well as printing the puzzle results.
 CPU times were usually slightly lower, but quite similar in general.

 | Day                                     |      Min |      Max |     Mean |   Median | Standard Deviation |
 |-----------------------------------------|---------:|---------:|---------:|---------:|-------------------:|